The Labor Market - The Economic Lowdown Podcast Series

-In Episode 10, young people who are looking for that first job can learn about the basics of the labor market in this country.
+In this episode of the The Economic Lowdown Podcast Series, young people who are looking for that first job can learn about the basics of the labor market in this country.
 A brief explanation is given of the roles played by education, supply, demand, productivity and government regulation.

 Did you look for a job over the summer?
 If so you've been an active participant in the labor market.
 The labor market works much like other markets.
 There are buyers and sellers and they interact to determine a price.
 In this case, the "good" being bought and sold is labor and the price for that good is a wage.